Updated: 2026-01-14

-Template outlines allow you to create an outline from which the person preparing the return can choose to show or hide selected paragraphs for a client.
-The body of the letter continues to update as you make changes to a return, so this is different than personalizing a letter for a client.
+Template outlines allow you to create an outline that allows the preparer to show or hide segments of the letter for a particular client.
+When you add or remove a segment, the body of the letter continues to update as you make data or calculation changes to the return.

 {{# CurrentClient }}